 - Pacific Science Center camps.
 We’ve tried lots of science camps.
 PacSci’s are the best, I think, for science learning.
 They offer lots of themes, in multiple locations throughout King County.
 Staff is well-trained, and curriculum well-developed.
 PreK through grade 8.
 What I don’t love – they’re pretty indoors and pretty structured for a summer camp experience.
-And, all their camps for my son’s age (2-3 grade) are full day (either 8:45 – 3:30 or 8:45 – 4.)
-That’s simply more than my kid can handle.
-So, he tends to make it through Monday to Wednesday of a PacSci camp, starts melting down on Thursday and on Friday they ask me to take him home partway through the day.
+And most of their camps are full day (9-4).
+[My child is autistic, and that long of a camp was simply more than he could handle when he was 5 – 8 years old.
+So, he tended to make it through Monday to Wednesday of a PacSci camp, start melting down on Thursday and on Friday they ask me to take him home partway through the day.
 I love that they’re starting to note “sensory-friendly” camps on their schedule that are a better match for kids with autism or sensory issues.
 I wish they’d realize that a shorter schedule would also help.]

 - Wilderness Awareness.
 Day camps for ages 4 – 13, overnights for 11 – 18.
 Day camps in Kenmore, Issaquah, Seattle, and Carnation.
 Nature games, story-telling, songs, hikes in the woods, animal tracking, and more.

 - Pedalheads.
 Because of my disability, I’m not able to teach my son to ride a bike, so I love having a bike camp option.
 They offer everything from 60 minute long camps for 2 – 3 year old beginning riders to full day camps for older kids with strong skills.
 I know many parents who had a 5 or 6 year old who started the week not knowing how to ride, and was riding independently by the end of the week.
 My son went for one week at age 5 and ended that week still on training wheels.
 He went for a week at age 6, he could just barely ride without training wheels.
 But he still had a great time both weeks.
 Pedalheads also offers a Heroheads sports camp he has taken twice and greatly enjoyed.
 (The photo at the top was taken there.)